 Salicylic acid is the only beta-hydroxy acid used in skincare.
 As salicylic acid is more potent than glycolic acid (an alpha-hydroxy acid), it provides the same level of exfoliation in a much lower concentration.
 For example, salicylic acid concentrations of 0.5% to 2% have similar efficacy, with considerably less irritation than glycolic acid 30%.

 This difference is due to the different chemical structures of the types of compounds.
-Salicylic acid is a beta hydroxy acid, which means the hydroxy part of the molecule is separated from the acid part by two carbon atoms, as opposed to an alpha hydroxy acid where they're separated by one carbon atom.
-That's probably more chemistry than you wanted to know but the important thing to understand is that this chemical difference makes salicylic acid more oil soluble so it can penetrate the pores of the skin much better than glycolic acid.
+For example, salicylic acid is a beta hydroxy acid, which means the hydroxy part of the molecule is separated from the acid part by two carbon atoms instead of an alpha hydroxy acid, where they're separated by one carbon atom.
+That's probably more chemistry than you wanted to know.
+Still, the important thing to understand is that this chemical difference makes salicylic acid more oil-soluble to penetrate the skin's pores much better than glycolic acid.

 How do salicylic acid cleansers work?

 Cleansers containing salicylic acid are the best option for people who have acne.
-The salicylic acid will get to work unclogging the pores and preparing the skin for acne treatment cream to better penetrate the skin.
-In contrast to harsher acne cleansers, a salicylic acid cleanser is mild, non-irritating and can suitale for even the most sensitive skin when used in the right concentration.
-For the best results, cleansers with salicylic acid should be massaged gently into the entire face (avoiding the eyes) creating a nice lather for around 20-seconds then rinsed off with tepid water.
+The salicylic acid will work unclogging the pores and prepare the skin for acne treatment cream to better penetrate the skin.
+In contrast to harsher acne cleansers, a salicylic acid cleanser is mild, non-irritating, and can suitable for even the most sensitive skin when used in the right concentration.
+For the best results, cleansers with salicylic acid should be massaged gently into the entire face (avoiding the eyes), creating a nice lather for around 20-seconds, then rinsed off with tepid water.

 What are the best products with salicylic acid for acne?

 The best way to effectively treat acne is to use the right ingredients in the right concentrations for your unique skin.
 With salicylic acid, the percentage of the ingredients should be customized to the skin and acne severity.
 For people with sensitive and normal skin types, the best option is typically a concentration of salicylic acid between 0.5%—gentle enough to reduce irritation but still potent enough to tackle and prevent breakouts.
 For people with more oily skin, a concentration of 2% salicylic acid is typically preferred.